-- Use the command's data to operate with the aggregate root's methods and behavior. - Internally within the domain objects, domain events could be raised while the transaction is executed, but that is transparent from a Command Handler point of view.

-• If the aggregate's operation result is successful and after the transaction is finished, raise integration events command handler.
-(These might also be raised by infrastructure classes like repositories.) .
+- Validate the command's incoming data. - Use the command's data to operate with the aggregate root's methods and behavior. - Internally within the Domain objects, Domain events could be raised while the transaction is executed, but that is transparent from a Command Handler point of view. - If the aggregate's operation result is successful, integration events can be raised either from the infrastructure classes like Repositories or from the Command-Handler itself, after the transaction is finished.